numworks/epsilon/README.md

 ```bash
 make MODEL=n0100 OMEGA_USERNAME="" binpack -j4
 ```
-to make binpack witch you can flash to the calculator from [Ti-planet's webDFU](https://ti-planet.github.io/webdfu_numworks/n0100/).
-Binpacks are a great way to share a custom build of Upsilon to friends.
+to make binpack which you can flash to the calculator from [Ti-planet's webDFU](https://ti-planet.github.io/webdfu_numworks/n0100/).
+Binpacks are a great way to share a custom build of Upsilonto friends.

 </details>

 <details>

 <summary><b>Model n0110</b></summary>

 ```bash